Week 14 — Molding and casting

 Extra handheld documentation from the epoxy pour / cure window (exported from HEIC for the site).

-Hero shot after another ~2–3 days: demolded epoxy sprite.
-Layer lines and micro-bubbles are honest defects I would attack next with a sanded master or a resin-printed positive.
+Demolded epoxy sprite after another ~2–3 days.
+Layer lines and micro-bubbles are visible; next time I would sand the master or use a resin-printed positive.

-5) Problems, fixes, and how this links to the group write-up
+Problems, fixes, and link to the group write-up

-The epoxy photos document the biggest near-miss: under-mixing looks innocent but causes soft spots or sticky regions after cure.
+The epoxy photos show the near-miss: under-mixing looks fine in the cup but leaves soft or sticky patches after cure.
 I restarted the stir until the streaks disappeared, then accepted some entrained bubbles rather than whipping air in blindly.
-Same lesson as the group AB-glue notes: weigh, mix until streak-free, then pour.
-On silicone, the curved parting cut took a while but kept the two halves aligned when I opened the block.
+Same lesson as the group AB-glue notes: weigh, mix until streak-free, pour.
+The curved parting cut on the silicone block took a while but kept the two halves aligned when I opened it.

-Compared to the official reminder about smooth mold walls without FDM toolpaths, my mold is silicone (no layer lines), but the cast surface still echoes the FDM master.
-Next iteration I would sand/fill the PLA or switch the master to a finer process before molding if I need a toy-like finish.
+The official page reminds you to aim for smooth mold walls without FDM toolpaths.
+My mold is silicone (no layer lines), but the cast surface still echoes the FDM master.
+Next time I would sand or fill the PLA, or print the master on a finer process, if I want a toy-like finish.

-• Design file: the printable mesh came from the community platform I used for the master; I can zip the exact STL/3MF here once I mirror it into the repo for permalinking.
+• Sprite master: printable mesh from the community platform I used for the figure; I can zip the exact STL/3MF here once I mirror it into the repo for permalinking.

 • Group link & reflection: aligned with Chaihuo Week 14 group page on materials and PPE.